Skip to content

 A guide to first-time buyer mortgages

-Everything you need to know about buying your first home, from affordability checks to completing your purchase.
+How buying your first home works, from the first affordability check through to completing your purchase.

 What is a first-time buyer?

-In the UK, you’re generally classed as a first-time buyer if you’ve never owned a residential property in the UK or abroad.
-You may still count if you’ve only ever owned commercial property with no living space.
+In the UK you count as a first-time buyer if you have never owned a residential property, whether here or abroad.
+You may still qualify if the only thing you have ever owned is commercial property with no living space in it.

 How much deposit does a first-time buyer need?

-Most lenders ask for at least 10% of the property’s purchase price.
-On a £250,000 home that’s £25,000.
-Some lenders accept 5% deposits, so you might only need £12,500 on the same property — often with help from schemes such as the Mortgage Guarantee Scheme.
+Most lenders look for at least 10% of the property’s purchase price.
+On a £250,000 home, that is £25,000.
+Some will accept 5%, which brings the deposit on the same property down to £12,500, often with support from a scheme such as the Mortgage Guarantee Scheme.

-Saving a deposit is one of the biggest hurdles for first-time buyers.
-The more you save, the more equity you have and the lower your loan-to-value (LTV) ratio, which can unlock better interest rates and lower monthly repayments.
+Saving that deposit is one of the hardest parts of buying for the first time.
+The more you put in, the more equity you hold, and the lower your loan-to-value, or LTV, which is the size of your mortgage measured against the value of the property.
+A lower LTV tends to mean better interest rates and smaller monthly repayments.

-Most lenders ask for at least 10% of the property’s purchase price.
-On a £250,000 home that’s £25,000.
-Some lenders accept 5% deposits, so you might only need £12,500 on the same property — often with help from schemes such as the Mortgage Guarantee Scheme.
+Most lenders look for at least 10% of the property’s purchase price.
+On a £250,000 home, that is £25,000.
+Some will accept 5%, which brings the deposit on the same property down to £12,500, often with support from a scheme such as the Mortgage Guarantee Scheme.

 5%